 How to Install a Bathroom in a Basement?

-To install a bathroom in the basement, you need to plan on the paper walls, sink, toilet, shower, and drain lines.
-The first step s always to locate the main drain.
-Next, you will need help to do a project on paper.
+To install a bathroom in the basement, you need to plan the paper walls, sink, toilet, shower, and drain lines.
+The first step is always to locate the main drain.
+Next, you will need help with a paper project.

 Basement bathroom floor plan creation